Abdominal Pain

 In many cases, gastroenterologists and other providers can determine or at least suspect the cause simply by your symptoms.

-For example, abdominal pain accompanied by painful urination and fever suggests a bladder infection.
-Imaging tests and blood and urine tests may be needed to identify the cause of abdominal pain and determine the best treatment.
+For example, abdominal Pain accompanied by painful urination and fever suggests a bladder infection.
+Imaging tests and blood and urine tests may be needed to identify the cause of abdominal Pain and determine the best abdominal pain treatment.

-In some cases, the cause of abdominal pain can be difficult to diagnose.
-If you have persistent abdominal pain without a diagnosis, seek a second opinion.
+In some cases, the cause of abdominal Pain can be challenging to diagnose.
+If you have persistent abdominal Pain without a diagnosis, seek a second opinion.

-However, if you have generalised abdominal pain and suspect it is because of minor gastrointestinal problems, consider these home remedies:
+However, if you have generalized abdominal pain and suspect it is due to minor gastrointestinal problems, consider these abdominal pain treatment at home remedies:

 • Baking soda for heartburn: mix one teaspoon of baking soda in 8 ounces of water and drink it.